FREE ITEM

 [PL 3]

-The origins of the gun can be traced all the way over to the West Coast, being a revamped version of the pre-flash of the Heckler & Koch XM8 as part of the Objective Individual Combat Weapon (OICW) program, produced by the elusive Zelus Armaments & Biotechnics.
-In 2161 the rifle was brought over to the East Coast in an attempt to sell off surplus of the gun, however this move caught the eyes of Roginsky Industries, one of the Union's companies that specializes in heavy machinery and droid assembly and in true wasteland fashion, would make some carbon copies of the rifle and presented it to the USRF, only to be rejected in favor of the SR-60, but some of the guns were still kept floating around in NEAF arsenals and can be seen in the hands of soldiers from time to time.
-The designation SR-63 refers to the year 2163 when the rifle was first presented.
+The origins of the R.I 9 can be traced all the way over to the West Coast.
+It is a revamped version of the pre-flash Heckler & Koch XM8 Objective Individual Combat Weapon (OICW) program, produced by the elusive Zelus Armaments & Biotechnics.
+In 2161, the rifle was brought over to the East Coast in an attempt to sell off surplus stocks.
+This move caught the eyes of Roginsky Industries, one of the Union's companies that specializes in heavy machinery and droid assembly.
+In true wasteland fashion, Roginsky Industries made carbon copy samples of the rifle and presented it to the USRF, only for the rifle to be rejected in favor of the SR-60.
+Despite this, some stocks of the rifle were still kept in NEAF arsenals and can be seen in the hands of soldiers from time to time.
+The designation SR-63 refers to the year 2163, when the rifle was first presented.

 NOTE: DRUM MAGAZINES ARE RESTRICTED TO AUTOGUNNER+